ghc-proposals/ghc-proposals/proposals/0000-sized-literals.rst

 ``MagicHash`` extension: ``123#`` is an ``Int#`` literal and ``123##`` is a ``Word#`` literal.

-Internally in Core literals for sized primitives are supported but the only way to use them is to rely on constant folding.
+Internally in Core, literals for sized primitives are supported but the only way to use them is to rely on constant folding.
 For example, the following code:

 ::